 32% of all vehicle deaths or serious injuries in WA between 2005-2007 were caused by driver distraction.

+1 How do you feel about using a phone

+-

-- How do you feel about using a phone while driving?
-Could you see yourself being distracted when you drive?
-By what? - What can you do to reduce the risk?
+2 Could you see yourself being distrac

+3 What can you do to reduce the risk?

+mmonwealth of Australia 2013